Robert Durst testifies he would lie to get out of trouble

 “Because what I’m saying is mostly the truth,” Durst said.
 “There are certain things I would lie about, certain very important things.”

-Durst said the most important of those things now was whether he killed Berman.
-He denied doing so, though he admitted sending police a note directing them to her “cadaver,” which he admitted Monday he had always lied about because it made him look culpable.
+Durst said he would never admit killing Susan Berman — even if he had done so.

+“'Did you kill Susan Berman?' is strictly a hypothetical,” Durst said.
+“I did not kill Susan Berman.
+But if I had, I would lie about it.”

-Durst, 78, has pleaded not guilty to murder in the point-blank shooting of Berman, his longtime confidante, in her Los Angeles home in December 2000.
-Durst said he found a lifeless Berman lying on a bedroom floor when he showed up for a planned visit.
+Durst, 78, has pleaded not guilty to murder in the point-blank shooting of Berman, his longtime confidante, in her Los Angeles home.
+Durst said he found a lifeless Berman lying on a bedroom floor when he showed up for a planned visit just before Christmas 2000.

 Prosecutors say Durst silenced Berman as she prepared to speak with New York authorities about the disappearance of his wife, Kathie, in 1982 and how she provided a false alibi for him.

-Durst also acknowledged he wouldn’t admit killing his wife, Kathie Durst, if he had.
-And he wouldn’t admit to murdering his neighbor Morris Black in Galveston, Texas, in 2001 if he had done so.
+Durst acknowledged he wouldn’t admit killing Kathie Durst if he had.
+And he wouldn’t admit murdering his neighbor Morris Black in Galveston, Texas, in 2001 if he had done so.

-He’s never been charged with a crime in his wife’s disappearance and has denied killing her.
-Her body has never been found, but she’s been declared dead.
+He has never been charged with a crime in his wife’s disappearance and has denied killing her.
+Her body has never been found, but she has been declared dead.

+In questions from his own lawyer Monday, Durst admitted for the first time publicly that he sent a note directing police to Berman’s “cadaver.”
+He said he had always denied doing so because it made him look culpable.

-LOS ANGELES (AP) — Robert Durst testified Tuesday that he was not confessing to any killings when he was captured speaking to himself on a live microphone after filming a documentary about his life and the deaths of people close to him.
+Durst testified earlier Tuesday that he had not confessed to any killings when he was captured speaking to himself on a live microphone after filming a documentary about his life and the deaths of people close to him.

-In the climactic scene of “The Jinx: The Life and Deaths of Robert Durst,” the New York real estate heir could be heard in a bathroom muttering: "What the hell did I do?
+In the climactic scene of “The Jinx: The Life and Deaths of Robert Durst,” he could be heard in a bathroom muttering: "What the hell did I do?
 Killed them all, of course.”

-Durst, who had just been caught in a lie that implicated him in the killing of his best friend, said he either didn’t say everything he was thinking or didn’t speak loudly enough for the mic to catch it.
+Durst, who had just been caught on video in a lie about the “cadaver” note, explained that he either didn’t say everything he was thinking or didn’t speak loudly enough for the mic to catch it.

 Many viewers have interpreted the two sentences, which were edited together by the filmmakers for a dramatic conclusion to the six-part HBO series, as an admission.

-Authorities arrested Durst the night before the finale aired in March 2015 because they expected him to flee after the gotcha moment and the impromptu dialog that followed.
+Authorities arrested Durst the night before the finale aired in March 2015 because they expected him to flee after the gotcha moment and the unexpected dialogue that followed.

 Durst testified that he had been planning to kill himself with a gun when FBI agents apprehended him in the lobby of a New Orleans hotel, where he was registered under an alias.